 Parents/ Carers and students agree to meet the high expectations set out by the school regarding behaviour.
-This forms the home school agreement that is agreed to by all.
+This forms the home school agreement that is agreed to by all and signed in the student planner.
 Students are expected to:

-- Listen with understanding and empathy Devoting mental energy to another person's thoughts and ideas; making an effort to perceive another's point of view and emotions. - Managing impulsivity Thinking before acting; remaining calm, thoughtful and deliberative: Ready-Respectful-Safe - Apply past knowledge to new situations Accessing prior knowledge; transferring knowledge beyond the situation in which it was learned - Remaining committed to continuous learning Understanding you have so much more to learn!
+• Listen with understanding and empathy - Devoting mental energy to another person's thoughts and ideas; making an effort to perceive another's point of view and emotions.

+• Managing impulsivity - Thinking before acting; remaining calm, thoughtful and deliberative: Ready-Respectful-Safe

+• Apply past knowledge to new situations - Accessing prior knowledge; transferring knowledge beyond the situation in which it was learned

+• Remaining committed to continuous learning - Understanding you have so much more to learn!
 Having humility and pride when admitting you don't know; resisting complacency